DylanMMyers/mannequin/README.md

 # mannequin
-acc project
+welcome to our acc project

-goals:

-figure out the best method of 3d modeling

-create a working 3D model that can be used to virtually try on clothes

-dreams:

-use ai to create the model
+use our ai features to scan your measurements with 4 poses

-implement QOL features to improve accuracy of the models

-possibly release an app
+get and save your proper measurements with our large database of size charts to compare to

+save your preferences for certain brands and compare sizes across brands (WIP)